 I am not entirely sure if that may be read as display of masculinity; and even more strange case is a fragment of the decoration of chamber dedicated to Psyche (Camera di Psiche), depicting river Styx.
 According to ancient traditions, personification of a river is a bearded man (a god of particular river; according to the Greek mythology, 3000 sons of Thetys and Titan Oceanus were the gods of rivers), leaning over a jug of water representing a spring.
 However in this case the water does not originate only from the jug, but also comes from the man’s beard and… his penis!
 Moreover, this god does not seem to impersonate the ideal of male beauty.

 A different case is my favourite piece of decoration from the same chamber, that is a depiction of conception of Alexander the Great.
 According to the legend mentioned by Plutarch, the official father of Alexander, that is king Philip II of Macedon, one day saw a snake in his wife’s bed.
 His wife was Olympias, princess of Epirus.
-Philip figured out that perhaps she was cheating on her and went to the oracle in Delphi to find out if his suspicions were correct.
+Philip figured out that perhaps she was cheating on him and went to the oracle in Delphi to find out if his suspicions were correct.
 The oracle revealed that he actually saw his wife with god Zeus-Ammon (Greek Zeus has been identified with Egyptian Ammon-Ra), and that the god impregnated Olympia, disguised as snake or dragon.
 That story was supposed to prove that Alexander the Great was half-god.
 Meanwhile, king Philip received prophecy that he would be punished for peeking on god: he was going to loose his eye.
 Indeed, in 354 BC and arrow removed Philip’s eye during a siege of Metona.

 The depiction of conception of Alexander the Great by Zeus-dragon occurred in medieval manuscripts; my favourite version is a Netherlandish miniature in Les faize d’Alexandre (Quintus Curtius Rufus, translated by Vasco da Lucena, ca. 1468–1475, British Library in London, Burney 169, fol.
 14).